 - Tap Mobile Data Options.

-- Toggle off the Data Roaming switch.
+- Turn off the Data Roaming toggle.

 How to disable roaming on Android (Samsung, Pixel, Xiaomi)